Chart Color Schemes

 Age

-Svensson Heights - Norville has a median age of 43 years, which is higher than the Rest of Qld average of 41 and exceeds the national average of 38 years.
-The 15-24 age group comprises 13.7%, compared to Rest of Qld's figure.
-The 35-44 cohort stands at 10.7%.
-Post-2021 Census data indicates the 15-24 age group grew from 11.8% to 13.7%, while the 25-34 cohort increased from 11.7% to 12.9%.
-Conversely, the 5-14 cohort declined from 11.7% to 10.4%.
-By 2041, demographic modeling projects significant changes in Svensson Heights - Norville's age profile.
+Svensson Heights - Norville has a median age of 43 years, which is higher than the Rest of Qld average of 41 years and exceeds the national average of 38 years.
+The 15-24 age group comprises 13.7% of the population in Svensson Heights - Norville, compared to the Rest of Qld's percentage.
+The 35-44 cohort makes up 10.7%.
+According to post-2021 Census data, the 15-24 age group grew from 11.8% to 13.7%, while the 25-34 cohort increased from 11.7% to 12.9%.
+Meanwhile, the 5-14 cohort decreased from 11.7% to 10.4%.
+Demographic modeling indicates significant changes in Svensson Heights - Norville's age profile by 2041.
 The 25-34 cohort is projected to grow by 31%, adding 244 residents to reach 1,025.
-Meanwhile, population declines are projected for the 55-64 and 5-14 cohorts.
+Conversely, population declines are projected for the 55-64 and 5-14 cohorts.